stundenblume/platypus_doc/docs/source/jetson/tensorflow.rst

 How to test it
 -----------------------------

-- basic testing to see if the  is procedure working on the RPi
+- basic testing to see if the  is procedure working on the Jetson